Superconvergence points of Hermite spectral interpolation: Superconvergence points of Hermite spectral interpolations

 where $\mathcal{K}=2^{3/4}\mathrm{e}^{\rho^2/2}\widehat{V}C_1/(\pi^{1/2}\rho^2)(1+o(1))$ as $n\rightarrow\infty$.
 We see that the error bound at the points $\{\eta_j\}_{j=0}^{n+2}$ is smaller than the maximum error bound in \eqref{eq:MaxErr} by a factor $n^{1/2}$.

-Regarding the supervonvergence points of Hermite and Chebyshev spectral interpolations, we make the following remark.

-\begin{remark} For Chebyshev spectral interpolation, such as polynomial interpolation at the zeros of $T_{n+1}(x)$, it has been shown in \cite{Zhang2012} that the supervonvergence points is the zeros of $T'_{n+1}(x)$ for the first order spectral differentiation and the zeros of $T''_{n+1}(x)$ for the second order spectral differentiation.
-Clearly, the number of superconvergence points will decrease by one when the order of Chebyshev spectral differentiation increases by one.
-As for Hermite spectral differentiation, however, the number of superconvergence points will increase by one when the order of Hermite spectral differentiation increases by one.
-Moreover, a factor $n^2$ or $n$ can be gained for the first- and second-order Chebyshev spectral differentiations at the superconvergence points.
-As for the case of Hermite spectral interpolation, however, the factor gained at the superconvergence points is $n^{1/2}$ (see Figure \ref{fig:Factor} for an illustration).
+Regarding the supervonvergence points of Hermite and Chebyshev spectral interpolations, we make the following remarks. \begin{remark} For Chebyshev spectral interpolation, such as polynomial interpolation at the zeros of $T_{n+1}(x)$, it has been shown in \cite{Zhang2012} that the supervonvergence points is the zeros of $T'_{n+1}(x)$ for the first order spectral differentiation and the zeros of $T''_{n+1}(x)$ for the second order spectral differentiation.
+A factor $n^2$ or $n$ can be gained for the first- and second-order Chebyshev spectral differentiations at the superconvergence points.
+As for the case of Hermite spectral interpolation, however, the factor gained at the superconvergence points is $n^{1/2}$ (see Figure \ref{fig:MaxError} for an illustration).
+Note that both methods are used in different contexts (i.e., $[-1,1]$ versus $(-\infty,\infty)$) and their convergence behaviors for analytic functions are also different (i.e., exponential versus root-exponential). \end{remark}